Guillermo Anaya Llamas: Biography

-He has a law degree and a master's degree in Corporate Law, both from Universidad Iberoamericana Torreón.
+Guillermo Anaya Llamas has a law degree and a master's degree in Corporate Law, both from Universidad Iberoamericana Torreón.

-He has been elected deputy to the Congress of Coahuila from 1997 to 1999, where he was coordinator of the PAN bench, federal deputy of the LVIII Legislature from 2000 to 2002 representing the sixth district of Coahuila and municipal president of Torreón from 2003 to 2005.
-He was the Coordinator of Felipe Calderón Hinojosa's campaign in the state of Coahuila.
-In September 2006 his daughter was sponsored by Felipe Calderon and Margarita Zavala in Torreon, at that time Guillermo Anaya's sister was the wife of Sergio Villareal el Grande's brother, who attended the meeting and recommended Calderon to appoint Genaro Garcia Luna as head of security.
-In 2006 Anaya was elected Senator for Coahuila for the LX Legislature.
+He was a deputy in the Congress of Coahuila from 1997 to 1999, where he was coordinator of the PAN bench; a federal deputy of during the 58th Congress from 2000 to 2002, representing the sixth district of Coahuila; and municipal president of Torreón from 2003 to 2005.
+He was the coordinator of Felipe Calderón's 2006 presidential campaign in the state of Coahuila.
+In September 2006 his daughter was sponsored by Felipe Calderón and Margarita Zavala in Torreón; at that time Guillermo Anaya's sister was the wife of Sergio Villareal el Grande's brother, who attended the meeting and recommended Calderón appoint Genaro García Luna as head of security.
+In the 2006 general election Anaya was elected to the Senate for Coahuila.

-On October 15, 2007, the then governor of Coahuila, Humberto Moreira, who is currently facing harsh criticism for the illicit debt of the state of Coahuila, accused him, together with Senator Ernesto Saro Boardman and the national president of PAN, Manuel Espino, of having links with drug trafficking, which was denied by the senator who demanded Moreira to prove it or retract it, otherwise he would proceed to sue him criminally.
-Semanario Proceso published a column allegedly confirming Senator Anaya's family ties with one of the main lieutenants of the Gulf Cartel.
+On 15 October 2007, Governor of Coahuila Humberto Moreira, who is currently facing harsh criticism for the illicit debt of the state of Coahuila, accused him, together with Senator Ernesto Saro Boardman and the national president of the PAN, Manuel Espino, of having links with drug trafficking, which was denied by the senator who demanded Moreira to prove it or retract it, otherwise he would proceed to take legal action.
+The weekly Proceso published a column allegedly confirming Senator Anaya's family ties with one of the main lieutenants of the Gulf Cartel.
 However, a defamation lawsuit was filed against the author of said article, which resulted in a ruling in favor of Guillermo Anaya in which the accusations were proven to be false.